 Learning to taste wine is no different than learning to really appreciate music or art—the pleasure you receive is proportionate to the effort you make.

 Learn to evaluate wine by sight, smell and taste.

 Each season offers some opportunity, great or small, for the worlds of food and wine to have a graceful pas de deux.

 Wine and cheese are two of life’s great culinary pleasures, and finding the perfect match can be a delicious endeavor.

 Adding wine to your favorite recipe can impart wonderful flavor, but too much or the wrong style can put the kibbosh on a potentially delicious dinner.

-German wine labels can be intimidating: long foreign words and ornate gothic script are enough to make many consumers head for a different section of the wine shop.
+German wine labels can be intimidating: long, foreign words and ornate script are enough to make many consumers head straight for a different section of the wine shop.